szaghi/FLAP/README.md

-  character(*), optional, intent(IN):: act       !< CLA value action. character(*), optional, intent(IN):: def       !< Default value. character(*), optional, intent(IN):: nargs     !< Number of arguments of CLA. character(*),           intent(IN):: switch    !< Switch name.
+  character(*), optional, intent(IN):: act       !< CLA value action. character(*), optional, intent(IN):: def       !< Default value. character(*), optional, intent(IN):: nargs     !< Number of arguments of CLA. character(*), optional, intent(IN):: choices   !< List of allowable values for the argument. character(*),           intent(IN):: switch    !< Switch name.
 ```
 The dummy arguments should be auto-explicative.
 Note that the _help_ dummy argument is used for printing a pretty help message explaining the CLI usage, thus should be always provided even if it is an optional argument.
 It is also worthy of note that the abbreviated switch is set equal to switch name (the only argument non optional) is no otherwise defined.

+Note that _choices_  must be a comma-separated list of allowable values and if it has been specified the passed value is checked to be consistent with this list when the _get_ method is invoked: an error code is returned and if the value is not into the specified range an error message is printed to stderr.
+However the value of CLA is not modified and it is equal to the passed value.

 #### Parsing the CLI
 The complete signature of _parse_ method is the following: